ember-learn/ember-blog/content/the-ember-times-issue-80.md

 [DecEmber](https://www.emberjs.com/blog/2018/11/29/december-event.html) has wrapped up and it seems to have been a big hit!
 There were many contributions to `ember-learn` repos and it is all thanks to the awesome Ember community!

 Did you participate in **DecEmber**?
 We'd like to send you a thank you gift!
-Just [fill out the form](https://airtable.com/shrm9o5W89wsAa1Tq) and enjoy!
+[Fill out the form](https://airtable.com/shrm9o5W89wsAa1Tq) and enjoy!

 ---